vrk-kpa/X-Road/src/common-util/src/main/resources/extension.md

 ## Example
-Below are examples from a request and response related to the Environmental Monitoring [ARC-ENVMON] service `getSecurityServerMetrics` which uses the `securityServer` element.
+Below are examples from a request and response related to the Environmental Monitoring [ARC-ENVMON] service `getSecurityServerMetrics` which uses the `securityServer` element protocol extension.

 ### Request
 ```xml